tomek-he-him/tidy-type/Readme.md

 [1]: http://www.smashingmagazine.com/2012/12/17/css-baseline-the-good-the-bad-and-the-ugly/  "CSS Baseline: The Good, The Bad And The Ugly"

 A CSS *library*?
 ----------------

-*Type* is not a CSS framework.
+*Type.css* is not a CSS framework.
 There are swarms of them out there – and few really tackle the problem of typesetting.

-*Type* is different.
+*Type.css* is different.
 It's not a framework – it's a CSS library.
 It solves just one complex problem – online typesetting.

-*Type* does one thing and does it well.
+*Type.css* does one thing and does it well.
 It integrates well with your stylesheets, and with any existing CSS framework.

 *Focused*?
 --------

-*Type* is focused on the single problem it solves.
+*Type.css* is focused on the single problem it solves.
 In most cases it will set no more than four properties:

 * the font size
 * the line height